Ninetalesgh/dndcampaign/vault/database/spells.md

 You touch a metal object and Cold radiates through it, forcing one creature wearing or wielding that object to make a CON Save.
 The creature takes 10d8 Cold damage on a failure, or half as much on a success.
 If the object was a nonmagical weapon, shield, or suit of armor, it cracks and shatters, becoming unusable.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or higher, the Cold damage increases by 2d8 for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, the Cold damage increases by 2d8 for each slot level above 5.
 - **Classes**: Druid, Ranger, Sorcerer
 *(Source: CS)*